 For instance, active dads should show care for their kids and the entire family with their presence and not replace this with money.
 This improves the family’s well-being.

 Humour is always on the side of positivity.
 You can never go wrong with humour.
 Laughing frequently can ameliorate pain and keeps negative emotions at bay.

 Among the many physical advantages of laughing include improved heart health, increased pain tolerance, increased immunity, and better sleep.

 Some men, especially young men are so obsessed with their image of being a real man that they go beyond the mark to hurt others to appear strong or manly.

-Inasmuch as it’s good to be manly and do all the hard stuff, doing that at the expense of others’ happiness or comfort is toxic masculinity and it’s in excessively bad taste.
+Inasmuch, as it’s good to be manly and do all the hard stuff, doing that at the expense of others’ happiness or comfort, is harmful masculinity and it’s in excessively bad taste.

 You found this article because you are seeking information about healthy masculinity.